TensorNetwork/tensornetwork.org/src/software/index.md

   python library for easy and efficient contraction of tensor networks, supporting multiple powerful backends

+* <a href="http://www.tensortoolbox.org/">Tensor Toolbox</a><br/>
+  The Tensor Toolbox is a MATLAB library supporting multiple tensor types, including dense, sparse, and symmetric tensors as well as specially structured tensors, such as Tucker format, and others.
+Tensors can be manipulated using MATLAB's object-oriented features.

 * <a href="https://github.com/oseledets/TT-Toolbox">TT-Toolbox</a><br/>
   MATLAB implementation of basic operations with tensors in TT-format, including TT tensor and TT matrix formats, fast rounding procedures,